-About This tab (see Figure 1.1) displays copyright, licensing and general information about WHAT.
+About: This tab (see Figure 1.1) displays copyright, licensing and general information about WHAT.

-(a) ‘‘Download Data’’ tab. (b) ‘‘Fill’’ Data tab.
+(a) ‘‘Download Data’’ tab. (b) ‘‘Fill Data” tab.

-(c) ‘‘Hydrograph’’ tab in mode ‘‘Layout’’. (d) ‘‘Hydrograph’’ tab in mode ‘‘Computation’’.
+(c) ‘‘Well?
+Hydrograph’’ tab in ‘‘Layout’’ mode. (d) ‘‘Hydrograph’’ tab in ‘‘Computation’’ mode.

-Figure 1.2: Screenshot of WHAT GUI tabs captured in Ubuntu Linux 14.04. (a) ‘‘Download Data’’ tab. (b) ‘‘Fill’’ Data tab (c) ‘‘Hydrograph’’ tab in mode ‘‘Layout’’. (d) ‘‘Hydrograph’’ tab in mode ‘‘Computation’’.
+Figure 1.2: Screenshots of WHAT GUI tabs captured in Ubuntu Linux 14.04 showing an example of project. (a) ‘‘Download Data’’ tab. (b) ‘‘Fill’ Data” tab (c) ‘‘Well?
+Hydrograph’’ tab in ‘‘Layout’’ mode. (d) ‘‘Hydrograph’’ tab in ‘‘Computation’’ mode.

-Projects Management in WHAT
+Data Management by Projects in WHAT

 Introduction

 Data is managed in WHAT by project.
-That is all input and output files relative to a given project are saved within a common folder called the ‘‘project folder’’.
-This file management system allows you to easily backup and move your projects from one location to the other since all the files relating to a given project are saved at the same place.
+This includes all input and output files relative to a given project are saved within a common folder called ‘‘project folder’’.
+This file management system allows you to easily travel from one step to the other backup and move your projects from one location to the other since all the files related to a given project are saved at the same place.

-On first launch, WHAT will automatically open an example that is distributed with the software with all the necessary files to easily and quickly test the functionality of the program.
-The title of the currently opened project is shown in the menu bar at the top of the interface.
+When you first launch WHAT, the software will automatically open an example with all the necessary files that allows you to easily and quickly test the different functionalities of the program.
+The title of the current project is shown in the menu bar at the top of the page?.
 Additional information about the project can be displayed by clicking on the small ‘‘i’’ icon located next to the project name.
-There can be only one opened project at a time per instance of WHAT.
+Only one project at a time can be open in WHAT.

 Create a New Project

-To start a new project, click on the button New Project. . . with the small folder icon located at the right end of the WHAT menu bar (see Figure 1.1).
-This will open a new dialog window (see Figure 2.1) where you can enter various information about your project such as its title, author and location coordinates.
+To start a new project, click on the button New Project or click on the small folder icon located at the right end of the WHAT menu bar (see Figure 1.1).
+This will open a new dialog window (see Figure 2.1) where you can enter information about your project such as its title, author and location coordinates.

-Clicking on the button Save creates a new project folder named after your project title in
+Clicking on the button Save creates a new project folder named after your project title.

-which your project information are saved in a file with a ‘‘.what’’ extension.
-The new folder is created in the location defined by the Save in Folder directory path.
-For example, saving the My New Project of Figure 2.1 would create a folder named ‘‘My New Project’’ in the directory ‘‘C://Users/johndoe/WHAT 4.0.5-beta/Projects’’ and would saved the project information in the file named ‘‘my new project.what’’.
+Your project information is saved in a file having a ‘‘.what’’ extension.
+The new folder is created at the location defined by the Save in Folder directory path.
+For example, saving the My New Project by John Doe (Figure 2.1) would create a folder named ‘‘My New Project’’ in the directory ‘‘C://Users/johndoe/WHAT 4.0.5-beta/Projects’’ and would save the project information in the file named ‘‘My New Project.what’’.
 It is possible to change the directory where the project folder is created by clicking the small folder icon located next to the Save in Folder directory path.

 Figure 2.1: New Project dialog window.